courtneyfarzam/README-Generator/README.md

 * Email: cmash93@gmail.com

 ## 🔖 Credits
-Courtney Ashley
+Created by: Courtney Ashley

-## Made with ❤️ and Javascript
+Made with ❤️ and Javascript
 Give a ⭐ if this project helped you!